Conus carioca

 Conus carioca is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

 Description

 The size of the shell varies between 36 mm and 57 mm.

 Distribution

-This marine species occurs in the Atlantic Ocean off Eastern Brasil.
+Trawled at 35-40 m., this marine species occurs in the Atlantic Ocean off Eastern Brazil.